 In contrast, my questions are about the roles of spatial cognition in organisms and in the operation of biological evolution, and how these biological origins were able to support ancient mathematical discoveries such as those reported in Euclid's Elements and still used world-wide by scientists, engineers, architects, etc. We are not in disagreement, merely asking different questions.
 I wonder if there is some deep overlap?
-Would Dana Scott's ideas on geometry without points, in Scott(2014), favour either?
-Does the claim that the concept of natural number depends on the concept of 1-1 correspondence support including arithmetic under geometry, if 1-1 correspondences are spatial structures in some sense.
+Would Dana Scott's ideas on geometry without points, in Scott(2014)), favour either?
+Does the claim that the concept of natural number depends on the concept of 1-1 correspondence support including arithmetic under geometry, if 1-1 correspondences are geometrical/spatial structures just as polygons, spirals, and projections of 3D structures onto 2D surfaces are.